Wilkolicious/bash-git-pull-request/README.md

 # bash-git-pull-request
-Wrapper to automatically create pull requests on github through the command line.
+Wrapper to automatically create pull requests on github through the command line using `homebrew` and `hub`.

 Really, you should be switching to your feature/bugfix branch before starting work, but this script will pretend you are working off your base branch (such as `master`) before switching

+# Requirements
+- OSX/macOS
+- Homebrew

 # What does this do?
 The script will: